 • More than forty different shops and boutiques offering a range of products and services, including men and women fashions and accessories, coastal apparel, jewelry, home décor, bath and body products, children’s toys, handmade candles, hammocks, stationery, book and paper conservation, fine wines, olive oils, and financial and accounting services.

-• Numerous options if you want to make downtown Venice your home or just visit.
-You can be steps away from dining and shopping on West Venice Avenue by living in an apartment unit downtown.
+• Numerous options if you want to make downtown Venice your home.
+You can be steps away from dining and shopping on West Venice Avenue by living in an apartment unit on West Venice Avenue.
 Residential units are located on the second floor of several historic buildings.
-To check for availability CLICK HERE.
-Casa de Sunbug Apartment is a unique, upscale, large apartment with everything at your fingertips.
 Imagine breakfast at a charming sidewalk cafe, walk on the beach, shelling, tennis, afternoon coffee, glass of wine, dinner, theater tickets– all within walking distance.
-The apartment is located above the SunBug boutique.
-You will love this vacation rental apartment’s convenient, heart-of-downtown location!

 Bringing Life to John Nolen’s Vision